The paint pen for rock painting you HAVE to try!

 For the purpose of rock painting and achieving fine details, we rate these pens 2/10 stars.

-Sharpie markers have always been great markers for all sorts of crafts.
+Sharpie ultra fine point markers have always been great markers for all sorts of crafts.
 They come in every color imaginable with a variety of tips, are easy to find in stores and are relatively inexpensive (especially when you land one of those 50% coupons at some big box craft stores).

 When it comes to actually drawing on the rocks, we found there's a bit of art (pun intended!) to getting these to achieve nice results.
 First, the rock must be primed.
-Using a Sharpie marker on a "raw" stone sometimes resulted in the marker bleeding into the rock (remember, rocks are porous).
+Using a Sharpie marker on a "raw" stone sometimes resulted in the marker bleeding into the rock (remember, rocks are porous) or the marker tip "scratching" against the rock's surface.
 Smooth river rocks did yield better results if you want to just draw on the natural rock.
 Adding a base coat of paint to the rock made it easier to just break out the Sharpies and start drawing designs.

 Everything was going great, until ...